voletiv/lipreading-in-the-wild-experiments/process-lrw/README.md

 ## process-lrw/

 Codes to convert the videos in LRW Dataset to:

     - frames pertaining to words

-    - mouth area of those frames
+    - mouth region of those frames

     - audio

+Please see `process_lrw.py` for the single function to do this.

 ### Requirements